RiteBot Chatbot Platform

 2.1.3.
 If we learn we have collected personal information from a child under 13, we will delete that information as quickly as possible.

 2.1.4.
-If you believe that a child under 13 may have provided us personal information, please contact us at [email protected]
+If you believe that a child under 13 may have provided us with personal information, please contact us at [email protected]

-2.2 Registration and Account integrity
+2.2 Registration and Account Integrity

 2.2.1.
-As part of the registration process you will need to sign up and create an account, including a username & password, on the platform (app.ritebot.com).
+As part of the registration process, you will need to sign up and create an account, including a username & password, on the platform (app.ritebot.com).

 2.2.2.
 Your registration on the platform provides you access to a number of features and services which are permissible to be accessed only by you.
-This registered account and its credentials is not to be shared between users.
+This registered account and its credentials are not to be shared between users.
 A breach of this clause will result in termination of the abused accounts and/or all accounts provided to you.

 2.2.3.
 If, for any reason, you suspect that your username & password has been disclosed to, or obtained, by another party you should contact us immediately.
 Please note that we never contact users requesting them to confirm their username & password or other details.